Aliases for PC Gene

 GeneCards Summary for PC Gene

 PC (Pyruvate Carboxylase) is a Protein Coding gene.
 Diseases associated with PC include Pyruvate Carboxylase Deficiency and Lactic Acidosis.
-Among its related pathways are Glucose metabolism and HIV Life Cycle.
+Among its related pathways are Defects in biotin (Btn) metabolism and Metabolism of water-soluble vitamins and cofactors.
 Gene Ontology (GO) annotations related to this gene include ligase activity and biotin carboxylase activity.
 An important paralog of this gene is ACACA.

 UniProtKB/Swiss-Prot Summary for PC Gene